 - persistent lower back pain

-- stiffness in the back and legs
+- stiffness in your back and legs

 - lower back tenderness